-As a Physician in intramural, you will be responsible for administering clinical, basic and independent research programs; analyzing, evaluating and generating scientific and clinical data; and conceptualizing new research direction and projects.
+As a Physician in an intramural program area, you will be responsible for administering clinical, basic and independent research programs; analyzing, evaluating and generating scientific and clinical data; and conceptualizing new research direction and projects.

 Physician - Extramural

-As a Physician in extramural, you will utilize your medical expertise to administer extramural research grants or contracts in a major program area.
+As a Physician in an extramural program area, you will utilize your medical expertise to administer extramural research grants or contracts in a major program area.
 You will evaluate activities of funded investigators and make recommendations regarding the contribution of the research to the goals and objectives of the program.

-Check back on June 26, 2019 for links to apply for these positions.
-If you have any questions, please contact Heather Powell at Heather.Powell@nih.gov or call 301-827-3982.
+If you have any questions about these positions or the application process, please contact Heather Powell at Heather.Powell@nih.gov or call 301-827-3982.